-- Delete unnecessary files from the /tmp directory. - Set the TEMP and TMPDIR environment variables when setting the oracle user's environment. - Extend the file system that contains the /tmp directory.
+- Delete unnecessary files from the /tmp directory. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment. - Extend the file system that contains the /tmp directory.
 If necessary, contact your system administrator for information about extending file systems. - 4.
-To determine the amount of free disk space on the system, enter the following command:
+To determine the amount of free disk space on the system, enter the following command: - # bdf - 5.
+To determine if the system architecture can run the software, enter the following command: